primocodetoday/react-note-app/README.md

-#### This application was created during the base React course
+#### This application was created during the "React Basics" course.

 Deploy is available on [Netlify](https://primo-react-1.netlify.com).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).